MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 > The Crashes SDK for Unity [doesn't support UWP](~/sdk/index.md#unity).
 The instructions in this page cover only Android and iOS.

 > [!NOTE]
 > The SDK will not forward any crash logs if you have attached the debugger.
-Make sure the debugger is not attached when you crash the app.
+Make sure the debugger isn't attached when you crash the app.

 > [!NOTE]
 > If you have `Enable CrashReport API` enabled in **PlayerSettings**, the SDK will not collect crash logs.